fylgja/fylgja-flex-grid/README.md

 </details>

-<details><summary>Why is there a hyphen before some classes?</summary>
+<details class="faq-panel"><summary>Why is there a hyphen before some classes?</summary>

-Some classes are modifier classes.
-And we wanted to have different naming, to separate them from normal css class naming.
+Some classes are modifier classes, and we wanted to have different naming, to separate them from normal CSS class naming.

 In the upcoming framework you will see a little more of this.
-And we will also add a section to explain our css naming convention.
+And we will also add a section to explain our CSS naming convention.

 So good stuff to come 😉

 </details>

-<details><summary>Why should I still use a flex-grid instead of a CSS Grid</summary>
+<details class="faq-panel"><summary>Why should I still use a flex-grid instead of a CSS Grid</summary>

 It's not an valid answer to say browser support, since you can use CSS grid in IE11, via Explicit grid (fixed size).

-Flex-grid makes sense for flexable grids.
-Where you don't know the layout before hand.
+Flex-grid makes sense for flexable grids, where you don't know the layout before hand.

 </details>